Walk in new park: Dodgers open NLDS with 5-1 win over Padres

 The nine pitchers in a nine-inning game is a postseason record, and the Padres have now done it three times in four games.

-Clevinger had left his last regular-season start Sept.
+Clevinger left his last regular-season start Sept.
 23 after one inning because of an elbow impingement, but was added to the Padres’ 28-player NLDS roster earlier Tuesday, when he was named the starter for Game 1.
 The herky-jerky right-hander, acquired from Cleveland in a nine-player trade Aug.
 31, walked two and threw a wild pitch in a scoreless first.

-Tingler and a trainer visited the mound after Clevinger went 2-0 on Bellinger to start the second, and the pitcher left after a brief conversation.
+After Clevinger went 2-0 on Bellinger to start the second, Tingler and a trainer visited the mound, and the pitcher left after a brief conversation.
 It was only his second start start since a two-hit shutout in a seven-inning complete game Sept.
 13.

+Clevinger said he first felt tightness when facing Seager in the first inning, and did several things to try to get loose before going out for the second.

+“It was like a NASCAR pit stop almost,” Clevinger said.
+“Just tried to keep it going.
+It wasn’t there.”

 Buehler struck out eight, but the right-hander who has dealt with blisters all year needed a season-high 95 pitches to get through four innings.
 He walked four and allowed only two singles.